pablosnt/rekono/README.md

 # <p align="center"><img src="rekono/frontend/public/static/logo-black.png" width="500"/></p>

 **Rekono** combines other hacking tools and its results to execute complete pentesting processes against a target in an automated way.
-The findings obtained during the executions will be sent to the user via email or Telegram notifications and also can be reviewed directly in the platform or sent to [Defect-Dojo](https://github.com/DefectDojo/django-DefectDojo) if an advanced vulnerability management is needed.
+The findings obtained during the executions will be sent to the user via email or Telegram notifications and also can be imported in [Defect-Dojo](https://github.com/DefectDojo/django-DefectDojo) if an advanced vulnerability management is needed.
 Moreover, Rekono includes a Telegram bot that can be used to perform executions easily from anywhere and using any device.

 ## Features